capdevon/jme-navmesh-ai/README.md

 # jme3-recast4j-test-1
 This project was born with the aim of creating a bridge API between the recast4j library and jMonkeyEngine.

+⚠️ This library is still under active development!
+Follow me to stay updated on the improvements I am working on.
+Write me your suggestions or report any bugs.

 ### Recently added features:
 - NavMeshAgent that allows you to move the character in the Scene using the NavMesh.
 The com.jme3.recast4j.ai package is very easy to use and is designed taking inspiration from Unity modules.
 - NavMeshQueryFilter
 - NavMeshPath
 - NavMeshTools
-- Optimization of the classes that hide the integration between the 2 worlds of **recast4j** and **jme3**.
 - IORecast to export **PolyMesh** and **PolyMeshDetail** in .obj format

-Follow me to stay updated on the improvements I am working on.

-Write me your suggestions or report any bugs.

 # Requirements
 The individual projects and their respective requirements used in this demo can be found by following these links.